-Diabetes resources, screening, community and individual education, and support group are provided to the general public by a registered nurse.
+Diabetes resources, community and individual education, are provided to the general public by a registered nurse.
 For more information, please call (334) 678-2800 and ask for the Diabetes Clinic.

 Tuberculin skin testing for individuals at high risk of developing tuberculosis.
-Sputum testing, and x-ray (if indicated) are available to anyone for diagnosis and treatment of tuberculosis.
+Sputum testing is available to anyone for diagnosis and treatment of tuberculosis.
 Medications are provided free of charge when indicated.
 For TB clinic hours, visit Clinical Services.

 This department investigates cases of reportable diseases and disease outbreaks, maintains surveillance of notifiable diseases, and answers questions about disease control and other health related events.
 To learn more about a particular disease/illness, visit the Center for Disease Control and Prevention's A-Z Index.

 Sexually Transmitted Diseases/HIV

 Confidential testing, examination, counseling, treatment and investigation of sexually transmitted diseases (STD)/HIV are provided for anyone, free of charge, 12 years of age or older.
 For the STD/HIV clinic schedule, visit Clinical Services.

 Patients are seen on a first-come, first-served basis.
 HIV and other test results can only be given to the person who received the tests.
 The results may not be given over the telephone and can only be given during STD clinic hours.

 Overseas travel vaccinations are available for a fee.
 This fee is not based on income and some of the vaccines are costly.
 As soon as you know you are going out of the country, call (334) 678-2800 and talk with one of the travel nurses to set up an appointment to begin receiving the necessary vaccinations.